jasonbayton/11ty/_src/projects/privacy-policy/index.md

 ### Purposes of Data Usage

-- Aggregated application use.
+- Aggregated application use
-- Troubleshooting.
+- Troubleshooting
 - Enhanced functionality
+- To perform services

 ### Automated Decision-Making